 Things I generally take into account are:

-- The patients age and health – your past medical history including what vaccinations you have, general health and fitness, whether you have any allergies or sensitivities, all this has to be taken into account.
+- The patients age and health – your age, your past medical history including what vaccinations you have, general health and fitness, whether you have any allergies or sensitivities, all this has to be taken into account.

 - What countries will be visited – each and every country (and regions too) have their own unique set of health issues, and diseases will be more prevalent in some countries as opposed to others.